Catch Me If You Can (book): Close calls

 When Frank resumes his pilot persona, he recruits his own fake airplane crew at a flight attendant school on pretense of a commission for advertising stills.
 As his confidence increases, so do the amounts on his forged checks.

 Investigators have one unwitting, face-to-face encounter with Frank.
 Keeping his cool, he flashes his wallet open and shut as if showing credentials.
 He then acts like just another law enforcement official until he can make an inconspicuous exit.

 On another occasion, police have a chance to arrest Frank but lack grounds to do so for his known crimes.
 They invent vagrancy charges and book him on those instead.

 Frank is soon bailed out by a bondsman who goes by the name "Bail-Out" Bailey.
 FBI Agent O'Riley arrives to find Frank gone.
 He assesses how that happened and barks that, having been paid by check, Bailey has just become a fraud victim.
 Frank later takes measures to ensure that Bailey actually gets paid.

 Capture and prison life

 Frank's wanderlust extends to international horizons.
 He forges a passport, then globetrots through different parts of Europe including France, trying to evade arrest.

-One day while grocery shopping, Frank finds himself surrounded by gens d'armes who hold him at gunpoint.
-He has a moment of genuine mortal terror because the surrender commands they shout are contradictory.
-(Should he lie down, kneel, or stand with hands on head?)
+One day while grocery shopping, Frank finds himself surrounded by gendarmerie who hold him at gunpoint.
+He has a moment of genuine mortal terror because the surrender commands they shout are contradictory (Should he lie down, kneel, or stand with hands on head?).
 He pleads with them not to shoot and submits to arrest.

 He serves a long sentence at Perpignan's prison, barely surviving the subhuman living conditions.
 His only sympathetic visitor is a U.S. liaison who regrets to inform him this is typical for inmates.

-Frank is later transferred to Sweden.
+After serving six months in Perpignan's prison, Frank is later transferred to Sweden.
 He stonewalls a few legal inquiries until he's made aware how fair their system is.
 With his cooperation, a defense attorney argues technicalities about the fraud charges and gets him a reduced sentence.
 He finds the prison system is much more hospitable.